How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

 Security tab

-A connection using the Service Bus Relay has the following format:
+A Service Bus Relay connection string format:

 SharedAccessKeyName=%SharedAccessKeyName%;SharedAccessKey=%SharedAccessKey%;AuthenticationKey=%AuthenticationKey%